Questions about Eye Surgery

 After surgery, scarring will not be visible because of where the incisions are placed.
 In the upper eyelid, the incision follows the natural crease of the eye.
 The lower eyelid incision will run just under the eyelashes or inside the eyelid.
 Scarring will be inconspicuous.

 Eyelid surgery reduces puffy bags and excess skin and may help contribute to some minimization of crow’s feet.
 However, to truly treat crow’s feet, one will need a different approach.
 BOTOX® injections and procedures such as a browlift, are better options to help eliminate crow’s feet.

 Irritation After Surgery?

-Some patients will experience dryness and minimal irritation following surgery.
+Some patients experience dryness and minimal irritation following surgery.
 If these occur, we can recommend ointments and eye drops to assist during the healing phase.
 Patients should protect their eyes against wind and sun irritation for the first several months by wearing dark sunglasses.

 If anything, eyelid surgery actually helps improve the vision for many patients.
-Not only does it restore a fresh, younger look from a cosmetic standpoint, it eliminates the excess skin that may have been impairing vision.
+Not only does it restore a fresh, younger look from a cosmetic standpoint, it eliminates the excess skin that may have impaired vision.
 It is important to select a skilled surgeon who has expertise with eyelid surgery.
 We take great care during this surgery so that the eyes themselves are left untouched and unharmed.